djoshea/sphinxcontrib-matlabdomain/docs/source/quickstart.rst

     That's it!
 There is nothing else you need to do.
 For further info or configuration options, see :doc:`advanced`.
+For examples, see :doc:`examples`.